pulumi/foundational-training/module-02-pulumi-import/slides.md

 Does two things:

-1. Brings resources into Pulumi state file.
+1. Brings resources into Pulumi state file
-1. Generates complete code (all properties).
+1. Generates complete code (all properties)

 For each resource: